cespare/dotfiles/system_notes.md

   - When laptop lid is closed -> suspend
   - When sleep button is pressed -> suspend
 * In the window manager shortcuts, set "switch windows for the same application" to alt+`.
-* Go into xfce keyboard shorcuts and change the shortcut for xfce4-appfinder to super-space.
+* Go into xfce keyboard shorcuts and delete most of them.
+Keep:
+  - screenshooter shortcuts
+  - xfkill
 * In xfce keyboard settings: change key repeat and delay:
   - delay: 250
   - speed: 40